Working Principle of DC Motor

 Commutator of DC Motor

 The commutator of dc motor is a cylindrical structure made up of copper segments stacked together, but insulated from each other by mica.
-Its main function as far as the dc motor is concerned is to commute or relay the supply current from the mains to the armature winding housed over a rotating structure through the brushes of dc motor.
+Its main function as far as the dc motor is concerned is to commute or relay the supply electric current from the mains to the armature winding housed over a rotating structure through the brushes of dc motor.

 Brushes of DC Motor